VeraPancaldiLab/GEMDeCan_deconvolution/README.md

 R packages

-Go to the files `scripts/run_cibersort_local_container.R` and `scripts/deconvolution/deconvolution_algorithms.R` and uncomment the first lines for the first time you run the pipeline.
-After the first time, you can comment them again to avoid re-looking for them in the future.
+After running GEMDeCan succesfully for the first time, go to the files `scripts/run_cibersort_local_container.R`, `scripts/merge_all_deconvolutions.R` and `scripts/deconvolution/deconvolution_algorithms.R` and uncomment the first lines to avoid re-looking for them in the future.

 ### Configure your workspace
 - Input file should be save in folder `inputs/`